doncaruana/SmartThingsPublic-Me/DeviceTypes/Strips/readme.md

 device before the next wakeup, it will go back to "Synced".
 Only changed preferences are pushed to the device.

 The actual wakeup by the device is approximately 90% of the wakeupinterval setting.
 I've adjusted the numbers so that the desired interval is set when you use preferences.
+Also, the wakeupinterval has a minimum of 1800 and a maximum of 86400 and must be set at 60 second increments.

 In the Strips internal software, there is a "failed"counter - when a number of events fail between the device and the z-wave chip, the microcontroller assumes it is because of the battery and reports "Battery LOW".